PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 # Primavera.Hydrogen.Taskbox

-**Class library that contains types that implement the task box design patterns.**
+**Class library that contains types that implement asynchronous multi-task processing.**

 ## About

-This class library contains interfaces, abstract classes and supplementary types needed for a taskbox implementation.
+This class library contains concrete classes and supplementary types that implement the taskbox abstraction, that is asynchronous multi-task processing for applications or services that need to improve performance, scalability and reusability.
 This document explains the purpose of each component.

 ## Workers